kiing-dom/TinBoy/README.md

 Changes to the Final Game:
 There are some inconsistencies with the GameDocument, that we couldn't iron out, like the score counter and collecting gears.
 These features did not make it into the final game

+Navigating the Folders:
+The Game is in the Play Folder (run the executable file to play) The Game Document is in the Docs Folder